CJOROURKE96/dice-roll-game/README.md

 dotnet run

-This command will then run the code in your terminal and display outputs in the terminal for you to visualise.
+- This command will then run the code in your terminal and display outputs in the terminal for you to visualise.

 Additional Info:

-If you ever play aroudn with the code and encounter an error that looks like this:
+- If you ever play around with the code and encounter an error that looks like this:

 attachment of code signature supplement failed

-simply run this command:
+- simply run this command:

 dotnet clean

-This command will "clean" the build we previously made, meaning that the new code you've written can be compiled into a new build before you run the program again succesfully.
+- This command will "clean" the build we previously made, meaning that the new code you've written can be compiled into a new build before you run the program again succesfully.